-578-3 PSYCHOLOGY OF STRESS AND STRESS MANAGEMENT.
+- 578-3 PSYCHOLOGY OF STRESS AND STRESS MANAGEMENT.
 Physical, psychological, and social variables involving stress.
 Theories, models, substantive issues.
-Prerequisite: graduate standing in psychology.

-580-3 PSYCHOLOGY OF EMPLOYEE DEVELOPMENT.
+Prerequisite: graduate standing in psychology. - 580-3 PSYCHOLOGY OF EMPLOYEE DEVELOPMENT.
 Theory, research, and practice of employee training, career development, and performance appraisal.
-Prerequisite: graduate standing in psychology or consent of instructor.

-590-1 to 3 READINGS IN PSYCHOLOGY.
+Prerequisite: graduate standing in psychology or consent of instructor. - 584-3 EVIDENCE-BASED ASSESSMENT AND INTERVENTION IN AUTISM SPECTRUM DISORDERS.
+Best practices in the assessment of Autism Spectrum Disorder, evidence-based interventions, and progress monitoring.
+Prerequisites: PSYCH 541a and PSYC 543a. - 588-0 GRADUATE PSYCHOLOGY INTERNSHIP.
+Psychology-related work in a business, government, or not-for-profit setting under the supervision of an employer.
+Prerequisites: Minimum cumulative GPA of 3.00 and consent of Career Development Center. - 589-0 GRADUATE PSYCHOLOGY CO-OP.
+Psychology-related work in a business, government, or not-for-profit setting under the supervision of an employer.
+Prerequisites: Minimum cumulative GPA of 3.00 and consent of Career Development Center. - 590-1 to 3 READINGS IN PSYCHOLOGY.
 Selected topics under faculty supervision.
 May be repeated to a maximum of 16 hours provided no topic is repeated.
-Prerequisites: graduate standing in psychology, consent of instructor.

-591-1 to 6 RESEARCH IN PSYCHOLOGY.
+Prerequisites: graduate standing in psychology, consent of instructor. - 591-1 to 6 RESEARCH IN PSYCHOLOGY.
 Research under faculty supervision.
 May be repeated to a maximum of 18 hours.
-Prerequisites: graduate standing in psychology, consent of instructor.

-594-3 SEMINAR IN SCHOOL PSYCHOLOGY.
+Prerequisites: graduate standing in psychology, consent of instructor. - 594-3 SEMINAR IN SCHOOL PSYCHOLOGY.
 History, theory, and practice of school psychology, psychoeducational assessment and remediation with variety of exceptionalities.
-Prerequisites: graduate standing in psychology, completion of 24 hours or consent of instructor.

-595-1 to 3 GRADUATE SEMINAR: SELECTED TOPICS.
+Prerequisites: graduate standing in psychology, completion of 24 hours or consent of instructor. - 595-1 to 3 GRADUATE SEMINAR: SELECTED TOPICS.
 Varied content.
 May be repeated to a maximum of 8 hours provided no topic is repeated.
-Prerequisites: advanced graduate standing in psychology, consent of instructor.

-596-5 INTERNSHIP IN SCHOOL PSYCHOLOGY.
+Prerequisites: advanced graduate standing in psychology, consent of instructor. - 596-5 INTERNSHIP IN SCHOOL PSYCHOLOGY.
 Professional training in school settings, full time for one academic year.
 Must be repeated once for a total of 10 hours.
-Prerequisites: graduate standing in psychology, consent of instructor.

-598-3 RESEARCH PROJECT IN COMMUNITY SCHOOL PSYCHOLOGY.
+Prerequisites: graduate standing in psychology, consent of instructor. - 598-3 RESEARCH PROJECT IN CLINICAL CHILD AND SCHOOL PSYCHOLOGY.
 A paper reviewing theory and research on a topic approved and supervised by a faculty committee.
-Prerequisite: graduate standing in community school psychology.
+Prerequisite: graduate standing in the Clinical Child and School Psychology Program (School Psychology track).